ionStici/frontend/js/dom-events.md

 ## Lifecycle DOM events

 Events that occur in the DOM during lifecycle of a webpage - from the moment the page is accessed until the user closes it.

 The lifecycle of an HTML page has three important events:

+- `DOMContentLoaded`
+- `load`
+- `beforeunload` / `unload`

 ### DOMContentLoaded event